Roberto Ravaglia: Racing career

 Ravaglia returned to Australia for two rounds of the inaugural World Touring Car Championship.
 The first being the 1987 James Hardie 1000, which was a disaster for the Schnitzer team and Roberto.
-After crashing his BMW M3 at the top of the mountain during qualifying he suffered heavy bruising to his ribs which required strapping.
-Following his final stint at the wheel during the race he was taken to the tracks medical centre after collapsing from exhaustion and dehydration from the physical effort of having to drive the little car around the 6.213 km long Mount Panorama Circuit with bruised ribs that were reportedly strapped too tight, making it hard for him to breathe.
+After crashing his BMW M3 at the top of the mountain during qualifying, he suffered heavy bruising to his ribs which required strapping.
+Following his final stint at the wheel during the race, he was taken to the tracks medical centre after collapsing from exhaustion and dehydration from the physical effort of having to drive the little car around the 6.213 km long Mount Panorama Circuit with bruised ribs that were reportedly strapped too tight, making it hard for him to breathe.
 His last race in Australia was a week later in the Bob Jane T-Marts 500 at the Calder Park Raceway in Melbourne, a unique track that combined the 2.280 km (1.417 mi) road course with the then new 1.801 km (1.119 mi) NASCAR style high banked "Thunderdome".
 Again teamed with Italian Emanuele Pirro, the pair qualified their M3 9th, but would enjoy a much better race than at Bathurst, finishing 2nd behind the Steve Soper / Pierre Dieudonné Texaco Ford Sierra RS500.

-Roberto Ravaglia was also successful in other 24-hour races, twice winning the famous Nürburgring 24 Hours.
+Ravaglia was also successful in other 24-hour races, twice winning the famous Nürburgring 24 Hours.
 His first win came in 1989 driving a BMW M3 with another F1 driver (and regular ETCC/WTCC co-driver) Emanuele Pirro and Frenchman Fabien Giroix.
 His last 24-hour win at the famous Nürburgring was in 1995 driving a BMW 320i with Marc Duez and Alexander Burgstaller.

 Team management

-In 2001, he founded his own racing team, Ravaglia Motorsport (now ROAL Motorsport), with Aldo Preo.
+In 2001, Ravaglia founded his own racing team, Ravaglia Motorsport (now ROAL Motorsport), with Aldo Preo.
 The team took part in the European Touring Car Championship with support from BMW Motorsport, and their driver Peter Kox won the Super Production class championship in the first season.
 The entry name of the BMW squad was BMW Team Germany in 2001, but it changed to BMW Team Spain in the next season and has been BMW Team Italy-Spain since 2003.
 The team currently competes in the World Touring Car Championship.